mechagrue/profitbricks-powershell/README.md

 3e7c254f-aeb6-481e-a594-1267cc19cac5 server https://api.profitbricks.com/rest/v2/datacenters/dbe936f8-a536-49c5-b864-cec842e3ee65/servers/3e7c254f-aeb6-481e-a594-1267c...
 ```

-## Create Volume
+### Create Volume

 Now that we have a server provisioned, it needs some storage.
-We'll specify a size for this storage volume in GB as well as set the 'bus' and 'licencetype'.
-The 'bus' setting can have a serious performance impact and you'll want to use VIRTIO when possible.
+We will specify a size for this storage volume in GB as well as set the `bus` and `licencetype`.

+* The `bus` setting can have a serious performance impact.
+You will want to use VIRTIO when possible.
 Using VIRTIO may require drivers to be installed depending on the OS you plan to install.
-The 'licencetype' impacts billing rate, as there is a surcharge for running certain OS types.
+* The `licencetype` impacts billing rate, as there is a surcharge for running certain OS types.

 ```
 $volume = New-PBVolume -DataCenterId $datacenter.Id -Size 5 -Type HDD -ImageId 646023fb-f7bd-11e5-b7e8-52540005ab80 -Name "test_volume"